Marrying the components of a modern home with an agrarian lifestyle together within a new development.

 caption-iconView looking across the pool to the cabana and attached wood pergola.

-Our designer’s located the swimming pool directly in front of the cabana, and located the spa and waterfall a short distance away.
-Plant beds containing Crepe myrtle and Sasa pygmaea frame the corners of the upper terrace, and dense shrub and perennial plantings including Cone flower, Lupine and Hardy Geranium drape down from the stone walls above.
+Our designers placed the swimming pool directly in front of the cabana and located the spa and waterfall a short distance away.
+Plant beds containing crepe myrtle and sasa pygmaea frame the corners of the upper terrace.
+Dense shrubs and perennial plantings including cone flower, lupine, and hardy geranium drape down from the stone walls above.

-Facing the terrace along the back side of the garage barn is a enclosed vegetable garden.
-Based on our our client’s requests, we designed the garden to have a number of raised beds for growing organic vegetables, and a series of guides for growing espaliered fruit trees.
-Not far from the garden and closer to the side yard, is an area we designated for a number of beehives purchased earlier.
+Facing the terrace along the back side of the garage barn is an enclosed vegetable garden.
+Based on our client’s requests, we designed the garden to have a number of raised beds for growing organic vegetables and a series of guides for growing espaliered fruit trees.
+Not far from the garden and closer to the side yard is an area we designated for a number of beehives purchased earlier.

-Moving to the front of the garage barn is a paved area and porte cachere used to connect this space to the courtyard at the front of the house.
+Moving to the front of the garage barn is a paved area and porte-cochere used to connect this space to the courtyard and the front of the house.
 Because we felt an asphalt driveway would appear stark next to colors on the house, we instead picked a warm colored, gravel resin surface for the driveway.
-For the courtyard we chose a combination gravel resin and granite paver inlay, which acts as a focal point at the center of the courtyard.
+For the courtyard, we chose a combination gravel resin and granite paver inlay which acts as a focal point at the center of the courtyard.

 What can Cross River do for you?